-The Homeowner's Assistance Program offers special permit services, including the preparation of basic drawings, for owner-occupants of single-family homes planning repairs, interior remodeling, or single-story additions.
+The Homeowner's Assistance Program offers assistance with the preparation of basic drawings for owner-occupants of single-family homes planning repairs, interior remodeling, or single-story additions.

 Maximum Capacity Signs

-Maximum capacity signs issued by the Department of Buildings are required for every theater and every other room, space or facility where more than 100 people gather for civic, political, educational, religious, social, recreational, or other similar activity.
+Maximum capacity signs issued by the Department of Buildings are required for every theater and every other room or space where more than 100 people gather for civic, political, educational, religious, social, recreational, or other similar activity.

 Permit Fee Waivers for Seniors